AngeloGalav/image-processing-and-computer-vision/2023-05-22 - CNNs in depth, receptive field, stride & padding, pooling layers.md

 ##### Receptive field with stride S=2
 For the _very last layer_, _nothing changes_ (thats why we have $l-1$), meaning we dont have the stride in it.
 ![[cnn1.png]]
-We need strides so that the receptive field can be big enough, without having to
+We need strides so that the receptive field can be big enough, without having to add too many layers.

 ##### An example
 ![[conv_example.png]]